Why Do We Give All Those Vaccines to Cats?

 Our feline friends not only need food, love, and a clean litter box (or two), but they need vaccinations to keep them healthy!
 The Rabies, FVRCP, and FeLV vaccines each serve specific roles in protecting your cat’s health and happiness.

-— FVRCP is the vaccine we will give multiple times every 3-4 weeks from the age of about 9 weeks until a kitten has reached between 16-18 weeks of age to ensure full immunity.
+— FVRCP is the vaccine we will give multiple times every 3-4 weeks from the age of about 9 weeks until a kitten has reached between 16-18 weeks of age to ensure complete immunity.
 The vaccine protects against feline viral rhinotracheitis, calicivirus, and panleukopenia.
-Rhinotracheitis and Calicivirus both cause upper respiratory disease, signs of the disease can range from mild nasal discharge to severe discharge, redness, tongue ulcers, and pain of the eyes, nose, and mouth.
+Rhinotracheitis and Calicivirus can both cause upper respiratory disease, signs of the disease can range from mild nasal discharge to severe discharge, redness, tongue ulcers, and pain of the eyes, nose, and mouth.
 Panleukopenia is also called feline parvovirus – attacking the rapidly-dividing cells of the gastrointestinal system and immune system.
 The disease causes immunocompromise, meaning the cat cannot fight off infections, and inability to absorb nutrients.
 All of these viruses can lead to death.
 When your adult cat visits us, we will booster the FVRCP vaccine every year to make sure your cat stays immune and healthy.

 — FeLV stands for the Feline Leukemia Virus.
 As terrifying as this disease sounds (and it is fatal), there is hope.
 Kittens and young cats primarily get the disease from their mother, grooming, or fighting – primarily among cats who go outdoors or multi-cat households.
 Vaccination against the disease can prevent transmission and the disease has reduced in frequency due to vaccination and identification efforts over the past years.
 Kittens will receive 2 vaccinations against FeLV and then a booster at one year of age if they do not go outside.
-Adult cats who do go outside, will receive annual vaccination against this terrible illness.
+Adult cats who do go outside, will need to receive annual vaccination against this terrible illness.